celery/celery/docs/userguide/tasks.rst

     def mytask(…):
         something()

-Results can even be disabled globally using the :setting:`CELERY_IGNORE_RESULT` setting.
+Results can even be disabled globally using the :setting:`task_ignore_result` setting.

 .. _task-disable-rate-limits: